-Annelien has a strong affinity for contemporary music and regularly premieres new pieces.
+Annelien Van Wauwe has a strong affinity for contemporary music and regularly premieres new pieces.
 Manfred Trojahn’s Sonata V was premiered in 2017 for BBCRadio3.
 In the same year she made her BBC Prom’s debut at the Royal Albert Hall and has returned 2019 to performing Mozart’s Clarinet Concerto with the BBC Scottish Symphony Orchestra.

-Annelien originally studied – amongst others – with Sabine Meyer who invited her to play a tour with the Swedish Chamber Orchestra.
-She also participated in master classes with Yehuda Gilad and studied period music with Eric Hoeprich and Ernst Schlader.
+Annelien Van Wauwe originally studied – amongst others – with Sabine Meyer and Yehuda Gilad.
+She has studied period music with Eric Hoeprich and Ernst Schlader.
 Annelien Van Wauwe herself is now a principal teacher at the Royal Conservatory Antwerp.

 Photographs by Christian Ruvolo